Specifications

 A work and lifestyle garment

-It introduces new patterns tuned to lifestyle use, aligned hardware and software flows, and set the base for a scalable Heated Gear ecosystem.
+It introduces new patterns tuned to lifestyle use, aligns hardware and software flows, and sets the base for a scalable Heated Gear ecosystem.

 Pairing

-A straightforward flow that guides users through battery and garment connection with clear cues and reduced steps to support fast setup in tough conditions and create confidence from the first interaction.
+A straightforward flow that guides users through battery and garment connection with clear cues and fewer steps.
+Built to support fast setup in tough conditions and create confidence from the first interaction.

 Home screen